TL;DR

 • ~$9,600/mo recovered

-The remaining 7% of missed calls were from people who hung up within the first ring, before even the AI could answer, or calls to specific direct-dial extensions.
+The remaining 7% of missed calls were mostly people who hung up before the first ring completed, or calls to specific direct-dial extensions.

 Nobody was replaced.
 The AI handles the high-volume, routine calls: appointment booking, insurance verification, hours and directions.
 The human receptionists now focus on:

-The staff reported feeling less stressed because they weren't constantly choosing between the patient in front of them and the phone ringing behind them.
+Staff said they felt less stressed.
+They weren't stuck choosing between the patient in front of them and the phone ringing behind them.

-Behind the scenes, the voice AI runs on a combination of technologies:
+Under the hood, the voice AI runs on a few connected layers:

 Key Takeaway

-Every dental practice (and really, any service business that relies on phone calls) is leaking revenue through missed calls.
-The fix isn't hiring more people, it's deploying an AI agent that never misses a call, never takes a break, and costs less than a single part-time hire.
-The ROI math is simple: if you're missing 30%+ of calls, the AI pays for itself in week one.
+Every dental practice (really, any business that relies on phone calls) is losing revenue to missed calls.
+The fix isn't hiring more people.
+It's an AI agent that never misses a call, never takes a break, and costs less than a single part-time hire.
+If you're missing 30%+ of calls, the math works in week one.

 How Much Does This Cost?